cmu-delphi/delphi-epidata/docs/api/covidcast-signals/covid-act-now.md

 (such as we would typically apply for a Jeffreys prior) are used in the estimation of these proportions.
-Instead of using the Jeffreys prior to more accurately estimate the standard error when the value is zero, we suppress all entries with a value of zero.
+Instead of using the Jeffreys prior to more accurately estimate the standard error when the value is zero, we suppress all entries with zero sample size (total tests performed) and leave those with 0 positive results as-is.

 ### Standard Error